 Margaret Island is a 6-minute walk away.
 The Hungarian Parliament is 750 m from the hostel.
 Within a 4-minute walk, the WestEnd Shopping Centre and a tram station (lines 4 and 6) can be reached.

 Home Made Hostel is centrally located in Budapest, just a 5-minute walk from many shops, restaurants, markets, cafés, clubs, theatres and cinemas.
 And right on the metro lines giving you easy access to Heros Square and the Széchenyi Thermal Baths.
 The hostel’s units are individually furnished and Wi-Fi is available free of charge.
 The hostel’s kitchen and common room provide a nice space for socializing.
 The common room has a shared computer, a number of wall-mounted maps and foreign currency decorating the walls; an ideal spot for exchanging local information with fellow travellers.

 And that’s a wrap folks – don’t forget to grab these travel essentials prior to your trip:

-I hope you’ve found the your perfect hotel for your city break to Budapest – and if I’ve missed your favorite hotel, let me know and I can update the list!
+I hope you’ve found the your perfect hotel for your city break to Budapest – and if I’ve missed your favorite hotels near popular attractions, let me know and I can update the list!

-Oh, and don’t forget to click the P in the side bar for full size pins – social shares are always much appreciated 🙂
+Oh, and don’t forget to click the P in the side bar for full size pins – social shares are, as always, very much appreciated 🙂

 If you liked this post – you may also like:

-- 48 Hours in Budapest Things To Do, Where To Stay & What To Eat
+- My Budapest Guide to Things To Do, Where To Stay & What To Eat

 - Where to Stay in Vienna – the best hotels and hostels to suit every budget